zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 I pulled 17 months of ChargePoint and Electrify America session history and ran the numbers so you don't have to.
 If you own an EV in Colorado like me with  my  Subaru Solterra ' 24 and you want to know what public charging actually costs, whether the DC fast chargers are worth it, and whether EA is as unreliable as people say, here's the data.

 This isn't a theoretical comparison.
 The ChargePoint data covers October 2024 through March 2026 an amazing 127 sessions across five operators and a dozen locations in the Denver-Boulder-Fort Collins corridor.
 The Electrify America data runs October 2024 through January 2026, 26 sessions at five Colorado locations.
 Same car, same roads, 17 months of real receipts.
-Its also worth noting that I also have an Electrify America subscription, to try and unlock lower per KWh cost rates.
+Its also worth noting that I also have an Electrify America subscription, to try and unlock lower per kWh cost rates.

+Also worth calling out before we get into the numbers: this entire dataset is built on 100% public charging.
+No home charging at all during this window.
+Part of that was a deliberate choice to see what the public network could actually handle.
+Part of it is a practical reality that does not come up enough in EV reviews.
+The cable that comes with the Solterra from the dealership is a standard 120V Level 1 cord, and in my experience those cables are too short to be useful unless you can charge in a garage.
+If your home is not pre-wired for a 240V EV circuit and you do not have a garage setup, that factory cable is not going to cut it for daily driving.
+Getting a proper home Level 2 setup means either having a pre-wired garage or bringing in an electrician to run new service.
+Not everyone has that option.
+This whole experiment was built around what it looks like when you rely entirely on public infrastructure instead.

 **ChargePoint (Oct 2024–Mar 2026): 127 sessions. ~3,373 kWh paid + 22 kWh free. ~$1,899 spent.**
 **Electrify America (Oct 2024–Jan 2026): 26 sessions.
 491 kWh. $263.25 spent.**